MobilityData/elrond.gtfs.org/docs/documentation/schedule/examples/pathways.md

 **Impacts a large percentage of the population:** The World Health Organization estimates that [16% of people worldwide have a disability](https://www.who.int/news-room/fact-sheets/detail/disability-and-health) and that people with disabilities “find inaccessible and unaffordable transportation 15 times more difficult than for those without disabilities”.
 Persons with disabilities also have [higher rates of acquiring new health conditions](https://www.who.int/publications/i/item/9789240063600), partially due to reduced access to care and services.

-**It's important to them:** Riders need up to date and accurate information about their transit options.
+**It's important to them:** Riders need up-to-date and accurate information about their transit options.
 Many agencies already use the General Transit Feed Specification (GTFS) to represent route, schedule, and stop location information that is critical to riders in planning their trips and understanding their options.
 For riders with accessibility needs, knowing the accessibility of a stop or vehicle is just as important as knowing the location.
 These riders need to know about every part of their trip to ensure they don’t get stranded somewhere or realize too late that they won’t be able to make it to their final stop.

 **It may be the law:** Depending on your location, local or national law may require that you provide equal access and opportunity to people with disabilities.
 The following are some sources you may want to consider: